Skip advert

 Read full review

-The Mercedes-AMG A 45 S might no longer be the fastest-accelerating hot hatch there is, but it remains the most powerful, its 415bhp being a level of power reserved for supercars until fairly recently.
+The Mercedes-AMG A 45 S might no longer be the fastest-accelerating hot hatch there is, but it remains one of the most powerful, its 415bhp being a level of power reserved for supercars until fairly recently.
 Packing the most powerful 2.0-litre engine ever produced, linked to four-wheel drive, its 0-62mph time of just 3.9 seconds and top speed of 168mph is still mind-blowing.

 Volkswagen Golf R review – the ultimate Golf